andrerpena/SmartRecords/README.md

 SmartRecords is ideal for exporting data for storage or printing.
 It's good because it's simple, strongly-typed, designer-free and very fast.

 The package you download comes with a sample application that explores all the currently available functionalities (not many).
 All you have to do is to download it and run the `SmartRecords.Sample`.
 The generated PDF will pop up.
-All dependencies are included.
+All dependencies are included and no setup is required.

 Usage
 -----